ST. JOSEPH'S PREP 37, PENNSBURY 7

-The Prep sprinted to a 27-0 lead against the Falcons (13-2) on two scoring runs by D'Andre Swift and one each by James Bell and Justin Montague.
+The Prep sprinted to a 27-0 lead against the Falcons (13-2) on scoring runs by Olamide Zaccheaus, D'Andre Swift, James Bell, and Justin Montague.
 Swift's 4-yard dash and Bell's 26-yard burst followed takeaways.

 "We just wanted to come out and be real physical," said Bell, who carried nine times for 70 yards.
 "I think we pretty much accomplished that."